Ishany-coder/smartFlashcards/README.md

 # 🧠 Smart Flashcards

 Smart Flashcards is an **adaptive, AI-powered flashcard system built entirely in Swift**.
-It’s designed to help you study smarter, not harder, by focusing on what you need to learn most.
+It’s designed to help you study smarter, not harder, by focusing on **what you need to learn most**.
 Whether you’re cramming for a test, learning a new skill, or just love self-improvement, this system adapts to **YOU**.

 ---